People need help and understanding.

 Tips for Coping with COVID-19

-To help with the stress, fear and anxiety that has overwhelmed many of us, we’ve created tip sheets for family discussion and parenting.
+To help with the stress, fear and anxiety that has overwhelmed many of us, we’ve created tip sheets for family discussion and parenting, as well as tips for colleagues and self care.

 To help individuals reestablish a sense of normalcy, Psychology.org partnered with three mental health experts.
 These experts share five ways individuals and families can manage corona virus-related anxiety.
 From monitoring social media consumption to establishing a routine, we hope these tips can help as we get through this pandemic.